top of page

 Sodium chloride, better known as salt, is one of the most important ingredients in any kitchen.
 In addition to adding a salty flavor to a dish, salt can add dimension to the four other tastes: sweet, bitter, sour, and umami.
 But, you may have heard salt referred to as unhealthy.
 In actuality, the two minerals that make up salt, sodium and chloride, are essential to a healthy diet.
 These minerals are necessary for vital body functions, including sending electrical impulses, contracting and relaxing muscle fibers, and keeping your body fluids in balance.
 Any problems with salt lie in its excess.
 While the American Heart Association recommends that healthy individuals aim to consume less than 2,400 milligrams of sodium per day, the average American gets closer to 3,400 milligrams daily.
 High sodium intake can lead to high blood pressure, which over time can damage your blood vessels and other organs and increase your risk of heart attack, heart failure, stroke, and kidney disease.

 As you can tell, it is important that you keep track of your sodium intake.
 One way you can do this is by paying special attention to the salt you use at home.
-But is one type of salt better than the rest?
+But which type of salt is healthiest?
 With so many varieties of salt available, deciding which type to use may feel overwhelming.
 In this post, we make your decision easier by highlighting some popular salts and comparing their nutritional properties.

 Table Salt